nitinyadav-solar/SOS.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

- I am an assiatant professor.
+ I work in the field of solar astrophysics.